The Major Benefits of After School Robotics Programs

 Building a Community

 Getting interested in robots can be a lifelong pursuit for students who find their niche.
 Unlike large daytime classes, after school programs provide the familiarity of working with and getting to know a tight-knit group.
-For students just learning about robots for the first time, this is the perfect opportunity to make like-minded friendships.
+For students just learning about robots for the first time, it is the perfect opportunity to make like-minded friendships.

 Diverse robotics clubs means sharing of ideas amongst a diverse group of girls and boys from all ethnic backgrounds.
 Of some 8.4 million students in after school programs, 25 percent of Asian children, 24 percent of African-American, 21 percent of Hispanic and 16 percent of Native American children participate in robotics programs.